-Did you know that one in ten women have polycystic ovarian cysts and a large percentage of them end up having one or both removed, but are still able to become pregnant?
+Did you know that one in ten women have polycystic ovarian cysts with one ovary?
+And a large percentage of them end up having one or both removed, but are still able to become pregnant!
 According to experts, as long as they are still ovulating and have at least one fallopian tube intact, they can still bear a child.

 One Fallopian Tube

 So while having a single ovary, a single fallopian tube or both, does not affect chances of conception, it is much more difficult for those whose lone ovary and lone fallopian tube are not located on the same side.

 It may be possible for an egg released by an ovary to be carried down to the fallopian tube on the other side, but this phenomenon is highly unlikely.